agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

-the [Against Malaria Foundation][amf], you *will*, on expectation, ***save someone's life***, and ***that is a pessimistic estimate*** (it only counts *infants who would die of malaria infection that will not die thanks to an installed malaria net*, not older children saved from infection, or prevented suffering from malaria attacks).
+the [Against Malaria Foundation][amf], you *will*, on expectation, ***save someone's life***, and ***that is a pessimistic estimate*** (it only counts *infants who would die of malaria infection that will not die thanks to an installed insecticide-laced mosquito net*, not older children saved from infection, or prevented suffering from malaria attacks).

 So, it matters a great deal that you *put your resources where they have as much effect as possible*.
 When you're looking for ways to transport yourself to